SemEval/semeval.github.io/faq.md

 ### Where can I find datasets from past SemEval tasks?

 Task datasets are distributed by task organizers, not the SemEval organization.
-Starting with SemEval 2020 task organizers have been asked to archive datasets on Zenodo after the evaluation period concludes: <https://zenodo.org/communities/semeval/> For other tasks, check the task website and if that fails, contact the task organizers.
+Starting with SemEval-2020, task organizers have been asked to archive datasets on Zenodo after the evaluation period concludes: <https://zenodo.org/communities/semeval/>.
+For other tasks, check the task website and if that fails, contact the task organizers.

 ## On Papers, Proceedings, and the Workshop